 Y-Combinator’s Sam Altman in his note Startup advice, briefly says:

 Focus intensely on the things that do matter.
 Every day, figure out what the 2 or 3 most important things for you to do are.
 Do those and ignore other distractions.
 Be a relentless execution machine.

-So often I see Business Model Canvases stuffed with multiple value propositions.
+I often see Business Model Canvases stuffed with multiple value propositions.
 I hear ideas about entering this market, or that market, across various geographies and appealing to a host of customers.
-Multiple channels will be used to connect with and acquire them and they’ll be able to choose various features and functionalities.
+Multiple channels will be used to connect with and acquire them, and customers will be able to choose various features and functionalities.
 Etc.

 There is a simple factor in play in any startup.
 I call it resource, Mark Suster calls it bandwidth.
 Whatever you call it, you don’t have very much of it: time, money, and people.